 “‘Humanity’s most significant contribution?’
 Totalitarianism and hubris.
 What a lovely combination and here I thought at the time of my exit we were at the onset of authoritarianism.
 I see we went straight past that to totalitarianism.”
 She, once again, ignores my sarcasm.
 “That you actually label it white terrorism is honestly a refreshing change from when you extracted me.
 White people didn’t like being labeled white anything—definitely not white people.
 The term white terrorism would’ve made them stroke out.”
 I take a deep breath and exhale slowly.
 “Viruses, global pandemics, etcetera affecting fetuses and maternal mortality and deformed and diseased sperm, right?
 I kind of glanced over that part because it was exhausting and depressing, but even before that, we had very few reproductive freedoms and options.
 False choices.
 Always with the false choices.”

-“Yes, authoritarianism came first.”
-She continues while I express horror at this statement.
+“Yes, authoritarianism came first,” she says and I express horror at this matter-of-fact statement.
 “The Reproductive Emancipation Movement spawned from that.”

 It takes a moment before my horror gives way to dark amusement.
 I laugh out loud and full, turning heads as Anderans pass, jarred by the otherwise loud-mouthed alien in their midst.
 I shift towards Wynne and see a glint of pleasure dancing in the depth of her green eyes on her otherwise stationary face.
 The joke isn’t that funny, but I can’t help to laugh at her attempt.
 I intuit that my amusement seems to delight her.
 After a few, I gather myself and continue our conversation away from the autocratic alarms of the past to focus on the ones of the future.
 “You don’t have brothers or sisters or mothers or fathers here?”
 Another thought occurs to me.
 “How do you know if you’re having sex with a relative?
 Siblings?
 Parents?”